They moved into the first corridor between two rows of warped containers, and the dungeon started talking to them immediately.

 Still wrong.

-The creature drove into Min-ho's guard and opened its mouth to roar.
+The creature opened its mouth to roar at Min-ho's face.

 There.